johndoe6345789/typthon/README.rst

 - Documentation: https://docs.python.org
 - Developer's Guide: https://devguide.python.org/

-Contributing to CPython
+Contributing to CTypthon
 -----------------------

-For more complete instructions on contributing to CPython development, see the `Developer Guide`_.
+For more complete instructions on contributing to CTypthon development, see the `Developer Guide`_.

 .. _Developer Guide: https://devguide.python.org/

-Using Python
+Using Typthon
 ------------

-Installable Python kits, and information about using Python, are available at `python.org`_.
+Installable Typthon kits, and information about using Typthon, are available at `python.org`_.

 .. _python.org: https://www.python.org/